evaera/Rocs/docs/index.html.md

 ### data
 `data: any`

-The current component aggregate data.
+The current reduced value from this component.

 ### lastData
 `lastData: any`

-The previous component aggregate data.
+The previous reduced value from this component.
 This is only available during life cycle methods such as `onUpdated`.

 # Built-in Operators